inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (a o)
 *:_R_R_L141
-S:    To attain a personal association with so popular an :author is an approved social ambition.
+S:To attain a personal association with so popular an :author is an approved social ambition.
 To loan him money or :catalog his books we consider a favor.
 Today his tailor, later :with a coat, loads on him a thousand pardons.
 A normal Mon-